-The Internet of Things and the digital transformation have brought the need for the companies - across all sector including Industrial, Transportation, Energy and Utilities and Medical - to collect actionable data from their assets, processes, and products.
-This requires the connection between the Operational Technology domain, that involves industrial and factory automation, supply chain management and asset monitoring - where data are generated - and the Information Technology domain, that embraces business process and office automation, enterprise web and mobile applications, etc. - where data are consumed.
+The Internet of Things (IoT) and the digital transformation have brought the need for the companies - across all sector including Industrial, Transportation, Energy and Utilities and Medical - to collect actionable data from their assets, processes, and products.
+This requires the connection between the OT (Operational Technology) domain, that involves industrial and factory automation, supply chain management and asset monitoring - where data are generated - and the IT (Information Technology) domain, that embraces business process and office automation, enterprise web and mobile applications, etc. - where data are consumed.

 Enabling integration between OT and IT domains is a mandatory requirement.
 Seamless connectivity is realized by an edge framework (that works as middleware at the edge of an IoT network) and an integration platform, normally located in the cloud or on premise in a data center.
 This combination is used to separate data generation from data usage.

 Devices in the OT domain communicate with one or more intelligent IoT gateways, using their own bearers and protocols (e.g. industrial protocols) and in turn transmit data to an integration platform, where data are processed into real-time information used by IoT services.
 This information is subsequently transmitted to mainstream enterprise services and it can be integrated with the historic information that they generate.